 The heart of the unit is a fictional classroom case study of a mine following the Environmental Assessment Act in B.C. where students will address the environmental, cultural, and ethical implications associated with mine development in our province.
 This unit has an emphasis on Indigenous stakeholders with specific case studies and quotes from the Tahltan Nation.
 Once students have gained a basic overview, they are divided into groups that take on the role of a stakeholder in the development of the proposed mine.
 Research and evaluations are compared through a class discussion period.
 A consensus is reached once all groups have given their input.

-This workshop will be online and will require virtual participation.
-Registrants will receive a resource package from MineralsEd before the workshop.
-The resource package will include a binder with background information for teachers, classroom activities, USB, classroom posters, maps, DVDs, and more!
+Participants will receive a resource package from MineralsEd that includes a binder with background information for teachers, classroom activities, USB, classroom posters, maps, DVDs, and more!

-MineralsEd Partner-Teacher Presenters: Bruce Kiloh, Clayton Fox, and Kimberly Pavan.
+MineralsEd Partner-Teacher Presenters: Bruce Kiloh and Clayton Fox.

 ***This workshop is intended for secondary Social Studies, Geography, Earth Science, and Geology teachers in B.C.
 Registration priority will be given to teachers in the Surrey Teachers' Association.***